-Those affordable phones that the world has flipped over are merely a vessel for Xiaomi’s real star product – MIUI, a stellar compromise between iOS (design) and Android (customisability).
+The affordable phones that the took the world by storm were merely vessels for Xiaomi’s real star product – MIUI, a stellar compromise between iOS' design and Android's customizability.

-While its sixth iteration to date might comprise of what seems to be a superficial makeover, you just have dig a little deeper beneath its surface to make it work better for you.
+While its latest iteration might seem like a superficial makeover, you just have to dig a little deeper beneath its surface, and you'll find tricks to make Xiaomi's new OS work wonders for you.
 Let's start you off on your journey to getting to know MIUI better with these hidden secrets.

 Additional text by Elissa Loi

 One phone, two accounts

 You can now run two different accounts on the same Mi phone.
 With Second Space, you can create a whole separate partition within your Mi device, and both accounts will have separate emails, apps, photos and passwords.

 In a sense, this is similar to how Windows handles multiple user accounts.
 So if you share a device with a family member, or simply want a separate space for “guest” users, just head over to Second Space.

 In essence, everything on the First Space will be separate from the rest of the things in Second Space – virtual partitioning at its best.

 To activate: Go to settings and search for Second Space, then tap it to turn it on and be transferred to the other zone on your smartphone.
 Switching between spaces will also require a password or fingerprint login to keep each Space’s user from accessing the other user's data.